 Interestingly, Martins considers answers as (20b), (21b) and (22b) as VP ellipsis (polar answers), even though the verb used in the answer is not the same verb as in the question; it is a verb corresponding to the supporting do.
-This shows that, although diachronically, this kind of ellipsis was possible in Old Romance (even if we do not go along with the idea that this is a true type of VP ellipsis/VSE, as discussed above in the introduction), this kind of ellipsis is not available anymore in modern Romance languages (with exceptions like Portuguese).
+This shows that, although diachronically, this kind of ellipsis was possible in Old Romance, it is not available anymore in modern Romance languages (with exceptions like Portuguese).